 Architecture Reference for Cooperative and Intelligent Transportation

-November 2018 – Both RAD-IT and SET-IT have been updated with new features and performance improvements.
+March 2021 – Both RAD-IT and SET-IT have been updated with bug fixes and performance improvements.
 See below for details.

 The Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) provides a common framework for planning, defining, and integrating intelligent transportation systems.
 It is a mature product that reflects the contributions of a broad cross-section of the ITS community (transportation practitioners, systems engineers, system developers, technology specialists, consultants, etc.).

 ARC-IT is a reference architecture: it provides common basis for planners and engineers with differing concerns to conceive, design and implement systems using a common language as a basis for delivering ITS, but does not mandate any particular implementation.
 ARC-IT includes artifacts that answer concerns relevant to a large variety of stakeholders, and provides tools intended for transportation planners, regional architects and systems engineers to conceive of and develop regional architectures, and scope and develop projects.

 To get started, begin with the menu bar above:

 - Architecture contains links to all of the content inside the architecture, and describes the structure of the architecture.
 In particular:

 - Service Packages represent slices of the architecture that address a specific service like traffic signal control and provide the most straightforward entry into ARC-IT content.

 - Views and its sub-menus provide view-specific content; if for example you are looking for a particular information flow, or a particular communications profile, browse the relevant physical and communications sections here.

 - Methodology and its sub-menus describe the structure of the architecture: how it is built, how the artifacts within are inter-related.